-Because of the technological progress (advances) in medicine and medical science development new ethical problems will increase in the future.
+Because of the technological progress (advances) in medicine and medical science development, new ethical problems will increase in the future.
 There will be more possibilities to prolong life and the question is how far we should go with this kind of treatment.

 Below these texts there are the gestalten which justify the hypergestalten.
-Here ranges of topics from the analyzed data supporting the hypergestalt problem_future are represented in detail.
+Here ranges of topics from the analyzed data supporting the hypergestalt problem\future are represented in detail.

-Fig. 14: Foundation of the text problem_future (hypergestalt) through three summaries of gestalten
+Fig. 14: Foundation of the text problem\future (hypergestalt) through three summaries of gestalten

-Gestalt genetic manipulation
+Gestalt genetic\manipulation

 Genetic manipulation will be an important ethical problem in the future.
 In medical research experts are trying to map out the human gene picture.
-On the one side it'll help with incurable diseases but on the other side it could be manipulated (for making "perfect" humans) and becomes commercial.
+On the one hand, it'll help with incurable diseases but on the other hand it could be manipulated (for making "perfect" humans) and become commercial.

-Gestalt interference with nature
+Gestalt interference\with\nature

 The interference of medical science with the natural development and the reproduction of nature will become an important ethical problem in the future.
-Modern technology replaces the nature, for example genetic manipulation of embrios (deciding of their characteristics), of human beings or of food.
-The question is how far man can intervene in life and nature and where there are the ethical limits (not to destroy the balance of nature).
+Modern technology replaces the nature, for example genetic manipulation of embryos (deciding of their characteristics), of human beings or of food.
+The question is how far man can intervene in life and nature and where the ethical limits are (so as not to destroy the balance of nature).

 Gestalt animals